QuantEcon/lecture-source-py/source/rst/rosen_schooling_model.rst

 .. code-block:: python3

-    k = 4  # Number of periods of schooling required to become engineer
+    k = 4  # Number of periods of schooling required to become an engineer

     β = np.array([[1 / 1.05]])
     α_d = np.array([[0.1]])